tschm/docs2github/book/docs/pre-commit.md

 provided by Igor Shubovych and covers the linting of markdown files, e.g. the 'README' file.

+The combination of hooks from various sources is a typical setup.
-That's a typical setup.
-You will find a lot of useful hooks from various sources.
+You will find a lot of useful hooks floating around.
 You could write your own hooks but that's a topic for another day.

 You could take inspiration from the
 [pre-commit marketplace](https://pre-commit.com/hooks.html).